Proper connective differential graded algebras and their geometric realizations: An isomorphism of noncommutative Chow motives

 \section{An isomorphism of noncommutative Chow motives}

-The geometricity result of the previous section has strong implications for the noncommutative motive of a smooth proper connective DG-algebra.
-We will briefly recall some details of the theory and then provide two proofs that all additive invariants of a smooth proper connective DG-algebra $A$ are determined by $\sfH^0(A)/\rad(\sfH^0(A))$: the first is a consequence of Theorem~\ref{thm:main} and the latter is a direct argument inspired by work of Tabuada-Van den Bergh \cite[Theorem 3.15]{MR3315059} and Keller \cite[\S 2.5]{MR1492902}.
+The geometricity result of the previous section has strong implications for the noncommutative motive of a smooth proper connective dg algebra.
+We will briefly recall some details of the theory and then provide two proofs that all additive invariants of a smooth proper connective dg algebra $A$ are determined by $\sfH^0(A)/\rad(\sfH^0(A))$: the first is a consequence of Theorem~\ref{thm:main} and the latter is a direct argument inspired by work of Tabuada-Van den Bergh \cite[Theorem 3.15]{MR3315059} and Keller \cite[\S 2.5]{MR1492902}.